-Upon successful completion of the program, the surgical technologist is prepared to function efficiently, by assisting the surgeon during surgical procedures, as well as working closely with other members of the surgical team.
-Although surgical technologists operate primarily in surgical settings, they also function in a variety of areas where aseptic/sterile techniques are of vital importance, as well as environments where expert knowledge of surgical and biomedical tools and equipment is essential.
+Upon successful completion of the program, the surgical technologist is prepared to function at entry level, by assisting the surgeon during surgical procedures, as well as working closely with other members of the surgical team.
+Although surgical technologists function primarily in surgical settings, their educational skills may be utilized in a variety of other areas, where aseptic/sterile techniques are of vital importance, as well as environments where expert knowledge of surgical and biomedical tools and equipment is essential.

 Areas of employment include, but are not limited to, surgery departments, central supply management, trauma centers, labor and delivery, teaching, as well as medical equipment sales.
-Many surgical technologists, with further training, progress to become surgical first assistants.